abus-sh/ITSC-4155-Project/README.md

 To run the backend locally, you must have Python 3.10 installed and install the modules described by `backend/requirements.txt`.
-If you wish to run unit tests, you must also install the modules described by `backend/requirements-dev.txt`.
-From there, you can run `python3 -m flask run` in `backend/src` to start the backend on http://127.0.0.1:5000/.
+If you wish to run unit tests, you must also install the modules described by `backend/requirements-dev.txt` (You can run the tests by using `pytest` in the root folder).
+From there, you can run `python3 -m flask run` in
+`backend/src` to start the backend on http://127.0.0.1:5000/.

 You will also need to create certain secret files to test locally.
 To run everything without Docker,